Dr. Omid is a shoulder and elbow specialist, and he treats a wide range of orthopaedic conditions, including sports injuries, arthritis and trauma.

 People depend on him.

 “I hold myself to a very high standard.
 I try to accept nothing but perfection.
-Every day I try to improve because I want to be the best at what I do, so I could provide the best possible care for my patients.
-When I am at the bedside of a patient I’m very confident and competent, giving sound advice while remaining passionate and compassionate.
+Every day I try to improve, because I want to be the best at what I do so I can provide the best possible care for my patients.
+When I am at the bedside of a patient, I’m very confident and competent, giving sound advice while remaining passionate and compassionate.
 Since I work in a tertiary referral center, I have the opportunity to help people who can’t really find help anywhere else.
 It feels so great to not only restore function that they previously had, but to bring some hope into these people’s lives.“

 He loves redefining the future of medicine.